 Payment for material, supplies or equipment called for herein shall be made within thirty 30 days after approved completion of contract and the rendition of proper invoice to the division of accounting, 65 niagara square, room **** city hall, buffalo, new york ****.

-The city of buffalo also reserves the right to award the contract on such as the city deems will best serve its interests.
+The city of buffalo reserves the right to award the contract on such as cob deems will best serve its interests.
+It further reserves the right to award the contract on a split order basis or such combinations as shall best serve the interests of cob unless otherwise specified.

 Ordinarily, proposals are not considered from bidders on supplies, material or equipment, if the bidder or manufacturer of same is in bankruptcy, or in the hands of a receiver at the time of tendering a proposal or at the time of entering into a contract, but the director of purchase reserves the right to accept or reject such proposals in the best interest of the city.
 No bid shall be accepted from any person or corporation that is in arrears to the city upon any debt or contract.